Clover4.8.0Minimum Jenkins requirement: 1.580.3ID: clover

 As soon as build is finished, click on the "Clover HTML report" link to display the code coverage report.

-In case of trouble, you may have a look at the Atlassian Answers page (questions tagged 'clover').
+In case of trouble, you may have a look at the Atlassian Community page (questions tagged 'clover').

 Manually configuring the Clover plugin